Achal2akus/AKUS-Generic-authenticator/README.md

 <h1>*Steps followed While Deploying :*</h1>

-1. Create the project on Eclipse IDE from scratch.
+1. Created the project on Eclipse IDE from scratch.
 2. Tested the designed portal locally using the run option with an embedded web browser (Chrome).
 3. I created a new repository in Git and pushed all the source code there.
 I made the project's visibility public.
 4. Tested the portal using Git's page option.